scrtlabs/catalyst/docs/source/live-trading.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Catalyst currently supports three different modes in which you can execute your trading algorithm.
-The first is backtesting, which is covered extensively in the tutorial, and uses historical data to run your algorithm.
+The first is **backtesting**, which is covered extensively in the tutorial, and uses historical data to run your algorithm.
 There is no interaction with the exchange in backtesting mode, and this is the first mode that you should test any new algorithm.